 Things That Probably Won't Help You:

-- Demanding antibiotics from your doctor: The common cold is caused by a viral infection and antibiotics (also called antibacterials) are there to cure you of diseases caused by bacteria.
-It’s likely that your doctor will refuse to give you antibiotics unless your cold has persisted for an abnormally long period of time (for more than two weeks) and this is for a good reason.
-The overprescription of antibiotics has lead to some diseases become resistant to their effects, which is very bad news for the health of the human race in general.
+- Demanding antibiotics from your doctor: The common cold is caused by a viral infection, and antibiotics (also called antibacterials) are there to cure you of diseases caused by bacteria.
+It’s likely that your doctor will refuse to give you antibiotics unless your cold has persisted for an abnormally long period of time (for more than two weeks), and this is for a good reason.
+The overprescription of antibiotics has led to some diseases becoming resistant to their effects, which is very bad news for the health of the human race in general.
 So please don’t pester your doctor and listen to his or her advice carefully.

 Things That Probably Will Help You:

-Despite what you might have heard from your mother, your friends, your co-workers and the internet at large drinking orange juice, sculling cough syrup, taking antibiotics and popping echinacea pills probably isn’t going to help you cure your cold any faster.
+Despite what you might have heard from your mother, your friends, your co-workers and the internet at large, drinking orange juice, sculling cough syrup, taking antibiotics and popping echinacea pills probably isn’t going to help you cure your cold any faster.
 Instead, you should be relying on more scientifically valid methods like staying hydrated, taking probiotics, getting a balance of rest and exercise and eating turmeric and garlic.
-By using these techniques you’re giving yourself the best chance of getting over your cold quickly and efficiently.
-Get well soon!
+By using these techniques, you’re giving yourself the best chance of getting over your cold quickly and efficiently.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.